About the H.C. Urey Award

 The award is presented at the V.M.
 Goldschmidt Conference and consists of an engraved medal, an honorarium (1000 Euros), a certificate and inclusion as a Geochemistry Fellow.

-Recipient of the 2023 Urey Award: Bo Barker Jørgensen
+Recipient of the 2024 Urey Award: Janne Blichert-Toft

-The 2023 Urey Award Lecture will be presented at the Goldschmidt2023 Conference.
+The 2024 Urey Medal Lecture will be presented at the Goldschmidt2025 Conference in Prague.

 Former recipients of the Urey Award